varchashva/LetsMapYourNetwork/README.md

 1. First you need to connect your system into the target network (this will provide us the seed system)
 2. Now you can create a dedicated project using New Project module or else you may choose to continue with default project
 3. You can perform different network action such as
+   - Load the CMDB file containing IP one per line and you will have a comparative view of your network
    - traceroute to different location system to identify the connection path
    - Discover all hosts in seed system’s Local LAN
    - Discover all hosts in a particular subnet range